Balancingrock/VJson/README.md

 # Version history:

 No new features planned.
 Updates are made on an ad-hoc basis as needed to support Swiftfire development.

+#### 1.3.0

+- Fixed a parsing bug for extended ASCII
+- Introduced a global flag: autoCorrectExtendedAscii that is set to true by default which can be used to control parsing behaviour for extended ASCII (0x80-0xFF)

 #### 1.2.2